 FACET is 30

-Pauline McMullan did a great job as the CEO of FACET over many years.
+Pauline McMullan did a great job as the Executive Officer of FACET over many years.
 We’ve just had our 30th birthday and our latest events have been the best yet.

 FACET has been successful because we bring like-minded people together.
 Through this connection, we generate energy and passion and all those things that don’t happen with other tourism organisations because they’re so money-centric.
 I’m the first to acknowledge that making money is important.
 However, there are values that are deeper and that deliver more lasting benefit for everyone.